thisdot/starter.dev/starters/nuxt3-pinia-vuetify/README.md

 - [Typescript](https://www.typescriptlang.org/) - Type checking
 - [ESLint](https://eslint.org/) - Code linting

 > **Note**: We didn't include Storybook in this starter kit because it is not yet compatible with Nuxt.js 3.
 We will add it back in when it is.
-Likewise we didn't include tests because the testing story for Nuxt.js 3 is still being worked out and are not production ready.
+Likewise we didn't include tests because the testing story for Nuxt.js 3 is still being worked out and it's not production ready.

 ### Example Code